MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 ### Share pipelines with makers

 The **Deployment Pipeline User** security role grants access to run one or more pipelines.
-It does not grant access to create, edit, or delete pipelines.
+It doesn't grant access to create, edit, or delete pipelines.
 Users with the Deployment Pipeline User security role won't see the host environment within the environment picker in Power Apps or Power Automate, or otherwise need to be aware of it.

 To share pipelines: